0x7a6d73636f65/status/content/issues/2025-05-11-network-maintenance.md

 **Site**: All SCOE sites and districts.

-**Purpose**: To upgrade the firmware of various network equipment and hardware components.
+**Purpose**: To update multiple network devices to fix important security vulnerabilities.

-**Affected Services**: All Internet and VPN access into and out of SCOE and districts will be intermittent.
+**Affected Services**: All Internet and VPN access  will be intermittent.